Sabrinas Organizing

 What helps your kids relax before going to bed?

-Then, write down the tasks on a piece of paper for each person in your household.
-Each person should have their own tasks on their own paper.
-Cut the tasks into strips and put them in order that makes the task list flow naturally (like place all the bedroom tasks together) and tape them in the strips to another sheet of paper.
+Each person should have their tasks on their own paper.
+Don't worry about the order yet.
+Cut the tasks into strips and put them in order that makes the task list flow naturally (like placing all the bedroom tasks together) and tape them in the strips to another sheet of paper.

 Tip: Make your tasks specific before placing them on a piece of paper.
 Then when you cut up the tasks, it will be easier for you to order the tasks.